The 2020 Careers Fair and Employer Panel has changed format and

-Continue reading Think about the big picture at our CQUni Careers Fair
+Continue reading Attend the 2020 CQUni Virtual Careers Fair

 One of the perks of being an international student is you get to meet different people.
 Sydney is considered as one of the most diversified cities in the world, where you have the opportunity to meet people from all different countries.